rmlr/redpill/README.md

 # redpill

-Modified content to <a href="https://github.com/rmlr/pill/">https://github.com/rmlr/pill/</a>
+New content updated : <a href="https://github.com/rmlr/pill/">https://github.com/rmlr/pill/</a>

 	Script V1 2016/01/18
 	for the game: Red pill